Fath-Ali Khan Afshar: Biography

 Through extensive local support, Fath-Ali Khan was able to control all of the Azerbaijan province by 1749.
 Fath-Ali Khan was a deputy and general of Azad Khan Afghan (died 1781), a Ghilzai Pashtun from Kabul who had risen to a somewhat powerful position in Azerbaijan, and had his base at Urmia.
 Fath-Ali Khan, Azad Khan Afghan, the Zand ruler Karim Khan Zand (r.
 1751–1779) and the Qajar chieftain Mohammad Hasan Khan Qajar were the four contenders for supremacy in Iran.

 In the summer of 1753, Azad Khan routed an army of Karim Khan.
 Azad Khan capitalized on his success by marching towards the Zand fortress of Pari, where Karim Khan's cousin Shaykh Ali Khan Zand (died 1779) had fled to.
 There he tricked the Shaykh Ali Khan and Mohammad Khan Zand to go out, which led to their capture along with fifteen other relatives.
 In October, Azad Khan captured Isfahan and its surroundings.
 Meanwhile, Fath-Ali Khan had the town of Qumishah devastated.
 Soon afterwards, Karim Khan, along with some reinforcements, went to Qumishah, from which they made guerilla attacks against Azad Khan's raiders and communications.
 Fath-Ali Khan led an attack into the town, which resulted in the death of Karim Khan's half-brother Eskandar Khan Zand and the withdrawal of the Zand forces.
 However, Zand morale soon rose, following the escape of the prisoners captured by Azad at Pari.

 In 1754, Azad Khan sent a re-equipped force under Fath-Ali Khan to attack the newly raised Zand army, which had heavily disintegrated due to the harsh winter.
 The core unit of the Zands put a fierce resistance to give the women and baggage time to escape.
 It was during this event that Mohammad Khan split from others, and made a series of accomplishments, including the murder of Bakhtiyari chieftain Ali Mardan Khan Bakhtiari.
-With the help of Haydar Khan Zanganeh, eliminated Azad Khan's influence in Persian Iraq.
+With the help of Haydar Khan Zanganeh, he eliminated Azad Khan's influence in Persian Iraq.
 Meanwhile, Azad Khan had entered Shiraz in August 1754, and the following month, Karim Khan's small force at Kazerun was repelled by Fath-Ali Khan.